Do I Need Car Insurance to Rent a Car?

 PEP pays to replace personal property stolen from your rental vehicle.
 This might be covered by your homeowners or renters insurance, but you'll have to pay the insurance deductible if you file an insurance claim.
 Since PEP averages just $1 to $2 per day, a PEP plan with no deductible could be a good deal.

-Is Rental Car Insurance Worth It?
+How to Buy Rental Car Insurance

 • You plan to drive the rental car outside the U.S. or Canada.
-Personal car insurance policies don't extend outside these areas.

-• You don't have a credit card that can supplement your personal auto insurance.
+• You don't have your own car insurance or a credit card that provides coverage.